bishwa-poudel/selenium-web-automation-example/README.md

 ![image](https://user-images.githubusercontent.com/16562819/108626213-270c9b80-7477-11eb-8988-d36f9f60f0fc.png)

 * Once you see this message in the console, your build is ready.
-Goto {target/lis-intranet-automation.war} to get the archived file.
+Goto `target/lis-intranet-automation.war}` to get the archived file.

 _Note: I have used WAR for packaging.
-If you want to build into the jar file, change the <packaging> inside pom.xml file to jar._
+If you want to build into the jar file, change the `<packaging>` inside pom.xml file to jar._

 ```
  <packaging>jar</packaging>